Welcome to my website! For the benefit of those who are new to the site, and for those who may not know me, I'd like to introduce myself.

 I married the year after my college graduation, and three years later we started our family, with me in the role of full-time homemaker and mother, a role I eagerly embraced.
 In the inevitable frustrations brought about by a houseful of kids, I turned to the writings of John Rosemond for common sense advice as to how to be a more calm and confident mother.
 Many years later I eagerly signed up to be trained by John and certified as a Leadership Parenting Coach.

 In my role as a CLPC (Certified Leadership Parenting Coach), I answer parenting questions on the Parent Guru website, teach parenting classes, and coach couples privately regarding parenting issues they're struggling with.
-My goal is to help other parents not only be more effective at leading their children, but also to find joy and purpose in the process.
+My goal is to help parents not only be more effective at leading their children, but also to find joy and purpose in the process.

 Something I realized as I was parenting my own brood was that I talked too much, worried too much, and read way too many parenting books and articles.
 Being an effective and loving parent is a fairly straightforward, uncomplicated enterprise; we sabotage ourselves when we worry about damaging our children and try to do everything "right".
 We fret about our mistakes and find ourselves in a balancing act between trying to make our children happy (or at least preventing tantrums and meltdowns), and reacting in frustration and anger to their uncivilized behavior; it's a situation which is exhausting in every way, and which brings stress to our every relationship--with our kids, with our spouse, with work and friends, and with our inner selves.